-On second viewing, though, ‘Le Trou’ evolves as a chilling tale of trust, betrayal, and fate and mantlepiece for movies that navigate weighty themes and serving a crafty story.
+On second viewing, though, ‘Le Trou’ evolves as a chilling tale of trust, betrayal, and fate and a mantlepiece for movies that navigate weighty themes and serve a crafty story.
 A new inmate, on trial for charges laid against him by his wife, joins four other men in a single prison as the building undergoes repairs.
 He joins their plan to escape.
 Unbeknownst to him and the others, life has another thing planned.
 Interestingly, ‘Le Trou’ sees two of the four inmates successfully make their way out through a manhole in the city.
 But their pledge to their friends turns them back.

 Related to The Shawshank Redemption – Lookback at Bresson: A Man Escaped (1956)

 Trust, thus, becomes an essential spoke in the wheel of friendship between the four.
-Nothing is thrust upon the viewer and instead, things take their own sweet time to transpire.
+Nothing is thrust upon the viewer, and instead, things take their own sweet time to transpire.
 The final confrontation is a bewildering mix of misdirected anger and confusion.
 The cliffhanger aptly serves justice on Gaspard’s conscience, leaving his fate and that of the others to the imagination of the viewer.

 2. The Great Escape (1963)

 John Sturges’ epic war film acts as a direct inspiration for The Shawshank Redemption.
 Although set against a completely different backdrop of the second world war, ‘The Great Escape’ invented and enhanced this niche in films about escapes.
 The film dramatizes the real-life escape of Allied prisoners of war from the Stalag Luft III, a German prison.